Carpenter Sellers Del Gatto Architects

 4022 Dean Martin Drive, Las Vegas, NV 89103

-Friedmutter was the design brain behind Sin City’s 6.7M-square-foot casino, The Cosmopolitan.
-Between 2004 and 2010, the firm was the executive architect on the project and handled all of the casino’s interior layouts.
-With a final budget of $3.9B, the casino became one of the world’s most expensive structures when it opened in 2010.
-The project featured not only 90k square feet of casino and high limit, but over 3,000 rooms, 300k square feet of retail and dining space, a 40k-square-foot gym and spa, a 3,200-seat theater, a 150k-square-foot convention area, an entertainment sky deck, nightclub, and separate pools for relaxing, daytime and night club use.
-Off the strip in Henderson is another popular Vegas destination by Friedmutter, The Green Valley Ranch Resort Spa Casino.
-The firm handled all three phases of the project, which opened with an 80k-square-foot casino, 10-screen theater complex, 200 guest rooms and suites, and a 50k-square-foot conference area.
-By Phase 2, 300 guest rooms and an 80k-square-foot ballroom were added.
-Phase 3 saw casino expansion, a poker room, and an 11k-square-foot entertainment lounge.
-The project won special praise for its Italian-style facade and charming vineyards.
+a 40,000 square foot gym and spa, a 3,200 seat theater, a 150,000 square foot convention area, an entertainment sky deck, nightclub, and separate pools for relaxing, daytime and night club use.
+Off the strip in Henderson is another popular Vegas destination by The Friedmutter Group—The Green Valley Ranch Resort Spa Casino.
+The firm handled all three phases of the project, which opened with an 80,000 square foot casino, 10 screen theater complex, 200 guest rooms and suites, and a 50,000 square-foot conference area.
+By the second phase, 300 guest rooms and an 80,000 square-foot ballroom were added.
+Phase three saw casino expansion, a poker room, and an 11,000 square foot entertainment lounge.
+The project won special praise for its Italian-style façade and charming vineyards.